 A faction of the FARC disavowed the peace deal, and they remain armed and active today, led by two guerrilla leaders who’d been offered amnesty and unelected Congressional seats but chose to resume their war against the democratic government.
 One is Jesus Santrich, who was let go by Colombia’s judiciary despite a long list of crimes against the Colombian people.
 His closest political ally is Senator Ivan Cepeda, the politician leading the unending campaign of political harassment and “lawfare” against Álvaro Uribe.

-Known terrorist leaders walk free today in Colombia while Uribe is under arrest.
+Known terrorist leaders walk free today in Colombia while Uribe was arrested without charge.

 - “Lawfare” comes to Colombia (9/1/20)

 - Uribe is free – but the fight for justice goes on (10/10/20)